July 10, 2020

 Man sitting on wharf looking at mountains

-So, you’ve made the decision to have laser eye surgery?
+So, you’ve decided to have laser eye surgery?
 Congratulations!
 This quick and safe procedure can save you years of being inconvenienced by glasses or contact lenses and the challenges of having poor, unaided vision.
 Any laser eye surgery procedure – PRK, LASIK or SMILEⓇ – is painless and fast, taking less than 5 minutes per eye.
-So, even...
+So, even though most...

 Read more